Facebook sex sting lands local man in jail for alleged child enticement

 Additionally, the Pocatello Police Department said that it “readily admits that this situation should have been handled differently and would like to apologize for the initial delay in investigating this incident.
 As always, we continue to strive to improve the services we provide to our citizens.”

 The Facebook page organizer said he understands that what he did, although completely legal, was quite dangerous.
-He said he was unsure of whether he will attempt to entrap other predators in the future, but will continue operating the Facebook page to serve as a deterrent for others who think they can escape punishment for attempting to have sex with children.
+He said he's unsure if he will attempt to entrap other predators in the future but will continue operating the Facebook page to serve as a deterrent for others who think they can escape punishment for attempting to have sex with children.

-“I want to continue raising awareness about the fact that there are online predators in our area and to encourage parents to educate their children of the dangers of talking with people they do not know on the internet.”
+“I want to continue raising awareness about the fact that there are online predators in our area and to encourage parents to educate their children of the dangers of talking with people they do not know on the internet,” the Facebook page organizer said.

 The Pocatello Police Department said it does not recommend private citizens take this type of action, as the situation can quite easily turn violent and place well intentioned people into extreme danger, along with anyone else in the area.